tarsil/saffier/docs/fields.md

     `id` as the primary key.

 !!!
 Warning
-    Saffier intentionally does not support Edgy's legacy `OLD_M2M_NAMING` marker.
-Auto-generated through models always use the field-based naming path unless you provide an explicit table name yourself.
+    Saffier intentionally keeps `saffier.NEW_M2M_NAMING` as the single supported auto-generated naming path unless you provide an explicit table name yourself.

 !!!
 Tip
     String values for `through_tablename` are formatted with `field=self` before